Critical Theory in Contemporary Art Practice

 This course is designed to provide art graduates, practising artists and curators with an encompassing introduction to key theoretical discourses that underpin the production and interpretation of art.
 It provides a platform for students to develop and articulate their own ideas on art production, exhibition and reception.
 It may suit those wishing to apply for a postgraduate degree in art or to pursue a career in the arts sector.

-Dr Sophia Kosmaoglou is an artist, tutor, researcher, curator and video editor.
-Her work employs a broad range of approaches to exhibition-making, including sculpture, installation, video, painting, performance, sound, site-specificity, collaboration and participation.
-These varied approaches address identity construction in relationships, the subversion of convention and authority through performative representations and the limits of rationalism.
-More recently her work questions the ontology of the art object and its context within the institution of art.
-She has a practice-based PhD in Fine Art from Goldsmiths and her research interests include institutional critique and the relationship between art and politics, institutions and independent organisations, collective practices and decision-making processes.
+Sophia Kosmaoglou is an artist, tutor, curator and founder of [ART&CRITIQUE], an alternative art education network based in London.
+Her work employs a broad range of practices including sculpture, installation, video, painting, performance, sound, site-specificity, collaboration and participation to address identity, convention, authority and rationalism.
+Her current practice blurs the boundaries between art, activism and education to question the ontology of art and its social and institutional functions.
+She has a practice-based PhD in Fine Art from Goldsmiths and her research interests include institutional critique and the relationship between art and politics, institutions and independent organisations and collective practices.
 Her PhD thesis is a critical reassessment of institutional critique and of the value of autonomy in art practice.
-She has previously taught Critical Studies and Studio Practice on the BA Fine Art Practice and Joint Honours courses at Goldsmiths.
-She is director of the Art & Critique Network and a member of Exploding Cinema, Deptford Cinema and The Field New Cross.
+She has previously taught Critical Studies and Studio Practice on BA Fine Art Practice and Joint Honours courses at Goldsmiths.
+She is a member of Exploding Cinema, Deptford Cinema and The Field New Cross.

 Please bring the following materials with you on the first day: